 The Spatial Plan is a tool to support and direct change that benefits the wellbeing of the Queenstown Lakes community and New Zealand both now and into the future.
 It will guide decisions and investment across local, regional and central government.

-Queenstown Lakes was experiencing the fastest rate of resident and visitor growth in New Zealand.
+Prior to the COVID-19 pandemic, the Queenstown Lakes was experiencing the fastest rate of resident and visitor growth in New Zealand.

-Over the past 30 years, the Queenstown Lakes has grown steadily significant growth in visitors to the area.
-This growth has been driven by the attractive scenery and climate, clean economic opportunities and improved national and international connectivity.
+Over the past 30 years, the Queenstown Lakes has grown from 15,000 residents to its current population of 42,000, alongside significant growth in visitors to the area.
+This growth has been driven by the attractive scenery and climate, clean environment, outdoor lifestyle, strong economic opportunities and improved national and international connectivity.

-Growth has had benefits and caused growth over double the New Zealand average and there has been very low by a larger population and more visitors. and housing has not been able to keep up with the rate of growth, there are problems with housing affordability and visitors before the COVID-19 pandemic
+Growth has had benefits and caused some challenges.
+The economy has performed very strongly, with GDP growth over double the New Zealand average and there has been very low unemployment.
+Residents enjoy access to more and better services, supported by a larger population and more visitors.
+However, investment in infrastructure and housing has not been able to keep up with the rate of growth, there are problems with housing affordability and congestion is worsening.
+The number of visitors before the COVID-19 pandemic was putting pressure on both the environment and community.

-Queenstown Lakes is heading is needed to address these challenges.
+A joined-up view of where the Queenstown Lakes is heading is needed to address these challenges.

-The Spatial Plan provides a longgrowth.
-It directs growth in a way that will make positive changes to the and opportunities, the wellbeing of visitors.
+The Spatial Plan provides a longterm framework for managing growth.
+It directs growth in a way that will make positive changes to the environment, housing, access to jobs and opportunities, the wellbeing of the community and the experience of visitors.
 It recognises that solving these challenges will require central and local government working together with the community and private sector.